Jett Travolta: How & When Did Kelly Preston’s Son Die?

 The eldest son of John Travolta and Kelly Preston was born April 13, 1992.

 Jett reportedly suffered from Kawasaki disease since he was an infant.
 Kawasaki disease is a syndrome that affects mainly children under the age of 5.
-The syndrome is a form of vasculitis which causes fever.
+The syndrome is a form of vasculitis, which causes fever.

 When he was 15 months old, he was hospitalized with the illness, as reported by E!
 Online.